A Review of Body Fortress

 Body Fortress Creatine Review

 Body Fortress is one of the most sought after brands of creatine supplements.
-They make two creating options.
+They make two creatine options.
 One is, “Super Advanced Creatine HP2,” a blend of creatines and other supplements.
 The second is, “100% Pure Creatine HCL,” which is just what it says, pure creatine hydrochloride.

 Super Advanced Creatine HP2 contains creatine monohydrate, creatine HCL, Betaine, and fast-acting carbs.
 It also contains vitamins, other amino acids, and stimulants to assist with your workout and improve creatine absorption.